SparklingWasser/SimpleDataAug/README.md

 # SimpleDataAug

-This is a set of simple functions for EEG data augmentation
+This is a set of simple functions for EEG data augmentation.

 Author: Seonghun Park (Ph.D.)